-Owens broke into the highest echelons of the industry following French Vogue’s publication of an image of Kate Moss wearing one of his now famous leather jackets.
-Owens was able to utilise the momentum, with assistance from Anna Wintour and American Vogue, which sponsored his first show at New York Fashion Week’s Spring Summer 2002 season.
-He also began his longstanding collaboration with stylist Panos Yiapanis in 2001; to date Yiapanis has worked on every single one of Owens’ spectacular presentations.
+Owens broke into the highest echelons of the industry after French Vogue ran an image of Kate Moss wearing one of his leather jackets.
+Owens was able to utilise the momentum, with assistance from Anna Wintour and American Vogue; the publication sponsored his first show at New York Fashion Week’s Spring /Summer 2002 season.
+He also began his longstanding collaboration with stylist Panos Yiapanis in 2001; to date Yiapanis has worked on every single one of Owens’s presentations.

 In 2002, Owens was appointed artistic director at Revillon, the French fur company that was founded in 1723.
 Working and producing in Europe led him to move from Los Angeles to Paris, and show during the Paris collections.
 Owens continued to design for the house until 2007.